fakhrizulkifli/Defeating-PHP-GD-imagecreatefromjpeg/README.md

 # Exploiting PHP-GD imagecreatefromjpeg() function
 Proof-of-concept to exploit the flaw in the PHP-GD built-in function, imagecreatefromjpeg().
 Inspired by one of Reddit's comment on my previous thread regarding exploiting the imagecreatefromgif() PHP-GD function.

 ###### Warning: This POC was tested using libJPEG v8.0 only.
-The POC require the same libJPEG version in order to be able to execute the PHP code.
+The image requires the same libJPEG version in order to be able to execute the PHP code.

 This is the script to generate the payload